Knuckles-Team/genius-agent/README.md

         "functions": null,
         "function_map": null
       },
-      "instructions": "Critic.
-Double check plan, claims, code from other agents and provide feedback. \"Check whether the plan includes adding verifiable info such as source URL.
-Reply `TERMINATE` in the end when everything is done.", "is_termination_msg": "lambda x: isinstance(x, dict) and x.get(\"content\") is not None and \"TERMINATE\" == str(x.get(\"content\", \"\"))[-9:].upper()", "agent_type": "retrieve_assistant"
+      "instructions": "Retrieve assistant.
+You are in charge of providing information to the other agents relevant to the task at hand.", "is_termination_msg": "lambda x: isinstance(x, dict) and x.get(\"content\") is not None and \"TERMINATE\" == str(x.get(\"content\", \"\"))[-9:].upper()", "agent_type": "retrieve_assistant"
     },
     {
-      "name": "genius_learner",
+      "name": "teachable_assistant",
       "llm_config": {
         "seed": 42,
         "temperature": 0,